OECD tells RBA to take a hikeBY BENJAMIN ONG | WEDNESDAY, 29 NOV 2017 10:32AM

-For sure, the OECD has rational justifications - optimistic growth, unemployment, wages and inflation forecasts - and intentions for its rate hike prescription.
+The OECD has rational justifications - optimistic growth, unemployment, wages and inflation forecasts - and the RBA's intentions for its rate hike prescription.

 Read more: OECD, Australia, GDP, Monetary Policy, CPI, Newton, Reserve Bank, Sydney Morning Herald

 Long term Bond Investors Shouldn't Fear Rate Rises

 Delay in progress on the development of MyRetirement (CIPRs) products may not be due to a lack of initiative from superannuation funds but rather reluctance around expenditure.

 A $7.4 billion corporate superannuation fund is partnering with GBST to provide members with the maximum tax benefits available to them following the latest super reforms.

 Though an increase in the Fed funds rate this month might be a benign conclusion, what the Fed does after March is still up for grabs.

 TAL and CommInsure each collected three accolades at the Association of Financial Advisers (AFA) Life Company of the Year Awards in Sydney last night, and it was the former which won the top gong.

 |Brought to you by|

 |Keep up to date, don't be the last to know!
 Get the Financial Standard Daily Newsletter.|